Rockwell PPS-8: Registers and memory

 The PPS-8 is an accumulator-based design with only one general purpose 8-bit processor register, A. A second 8-bit register, W, was used to buffer data for some of the accumulator instructions, but could be used for general storage otherwise.
-It also had three 8-bit "data counters", X, Y and Z. X and Z mostly acted as index registers, but could only access "data memory", whereas Y was a secondary accumulator and also a buffer (like W) for the X register.
-The 16-bit L register, for Link, was used as an index register to program memory (ROM), whereas X, Y and Z pointed to data memory (RAM).
+It also had three 8-bit "data counters", X, Y and Z. X and Z mostly acted as index registers, but could only access "data memory" (RAM), whereas Y was a secondary accumulator and also a buffer (like W) for the X register.
+The 16-bit L register, for Link, was used as an index register to program memory (ROM).
 There was also a 14-bit program counter and 5-bit stack pointer.

 Referring to a location in the data memory required a 14-bit address to be constructed with a 7-bit "page number" in the Z register and another 7-bit "byte number" in X. If bit 7 of the X register was 0, then the Z register value was ignored.
 This was used as a form of short addressing, which was more commonly seen in other processors as a "zero page" or "base page", the idea being that only a single byte was needed to specify and address and thus save memory in the program code and the time needed to load an extra byte in the instruction.
 A single index register is a limitation, and additional addressing could be arranged using the L and Y registers.
 One operation swapped the values in X and Y, allowing Y to be used as a direct backup for X. A second allowed the values in Z and X to both be copied into L, allowing L to be used as a buffer for a complete 14-bit address.